sebastian-colomar/protech/upgrade/oc-adm/docs/01c-mirror.md

 ---

 # 1C.
-Mirror registry for Red Hat OpenShift
+MIRROR HOST: Mirror registry for Red Hat OpenShift

 NOTE:
-> Execute this procedure on a Linux machine reachable by the OpenShift cluster and equipped with at least 1 TB of mounted storage.
+> Execute this procedure on a Linux machine reachable by the OpenShift cluster and equipped with at least 1 TB of mounted storage (MIRROR HOST).

 #### Procedure
 1C.1.
 Set the required environment variables: